-Meet the directors of the program,
+Meet the founders and directors of the program,

 Claire Ullman and Sandy Radoff